 I read on the Limitless Lotion website that it’s a good companion to Liberty Lotion.
 Limitless Lotion is formulated to have a more immediate impact on pain, while Liberty Lotion has more of a compounding effect and provides pain relief and reduced inflammation over time.
 I wish I could have combined the Liberty and Limitless lotions together because I think that might have led to a better outcome for pain relief.

 In addition to Limitless Lotion and Liberty Lotion, the company offers other CBD-related products, including lip balms and tinctures.
 You can view all of their products here.
-There is an opportunity to try their products for free; just pay shipping!

 Now it’s your turn…Have you found any pain-relieving lotions or creams that reduce fibromyalgia pain?
 Please share in the comments!